endtwist/heroku-buildpack-nodejs/README.md

 Heroku buildpack: Node.js
 =========================

-This is a Heroku buildpack for Node.js apps.
+This is a custom Heroku buildpack for Node.js applications that run on the [Cedar](http://devcenter.heroku.com/articles/cedar) runtime stack on Heroku.
 It uses [NPM](http://npmjs.org/) and [SCons](http://www.scons.org/).

 Usage